achrafsouk/l7am-testing/README.md

 ~/go/bin/ddosify -n 1200000 -d 1200 -h "User-Agent: DemoAttack" -t https://YOUR_PORTECTED_RESOURCE.COM/PATH -l waved
 ```

 Verify how the attack is mitigated using WAF metrics, and in the Shield Advance console.
+Note that Shield Advanced, keep the mitigation rule for some time after they are added to the Shield Advanced rule group in AWS WAF.
+If you start another attack with the same paramters, it will immediately be blocked by WAF.

 <img width="1024" alt="image" src="https://github.com/user-attachments/assets/c7a67882-6f27-44e9-a9a7-facc32882625" />